History of Lakia: Revolution of 1917/Soviet rule

 In 1920, following the Russian revolution, Soviet rule was established in Lakia.
 On 28 October 1922 the Kazi-Kumukh district was renamed Lak.
 On 29 March 1935 the district was split into the Lak and Kuli districts.
 Collectivization and "socialist construction in the area of national culture development" was then carried out.
 In 1937, in a number of villages, operated cells of SVB — "Union of militant atheists": in Khosrekh - 25, in Vikhli - 16.
 In 1940, mosque buildings were demolished in 5 out of 14 villages of the Kuli district.

-In 1930 Ali Kayaev, a Dagestani Muslim reformer and a native of Kumukh, was arrested and exiled to Southern Ural.
+In 1930 Ali al-Ghumuqi, a Dagestani Muslim reformer and a native of Kumukh, was arrested and exiled to Southern Ural.
 He was accused of participating in a counterrevolutionary organization.
-In 1934 Ali Kayaev returned from exile and worked in a Research Institute of Dagestan.
+In 1934 al-Ghumuqi returned from exile and worked in a Research Institute of Dagestan.

 Local industry began to develop in the Lak district during this period.
 Mechanized mills and factories were built for processing raw materials.
 A small hydroelectric power plant was built to supply electricity.
 Primary-school education was made compulsory.
 Mass publication and distribution of books and newspapers in Lak language were initiated.